- Explore The Collection /

 Hull, who made the long trip from the Washington Navy Yard where he was commandant, ordered all the wood and copper removed from Constitution sent to Washington for reuse.
 He had canes, boxes and other souvenirs made from the materials, and sent the trinkets to friends and public officials throughout the United States.

 In a way, Isaac Hull initiated the longstanding desire for items produced from the timbers and fastenings of the famous ship.
 Each of the ship’s subsequent major refits was followed by a flood of souvenirs.
 The reuse of this discarded material underscores the importance of Constitution as an icon to Americans of the time.
-The ship’s fame, and the popularity of collecting souvenirs made from her discarded parts, continues today.
+The ship’s fame, and the popularity of collecting souvenirs made from its discarded parts, continues today.

 Read More